Brewing Your Own Kombucha

 - Strawberries, peaches, nectarines, and more.

-- Pina Colada: Pineapple juice and coconut extract.
+- Pina Colada: Pineapple juice + coconut extract

 Health Benefits of Kombucha

-Brewing and flavoring your own kombucha is an enjoyable and rewarding process.
-Start with some fermentation books and explore the endless possibilities of creative flavor combinations.
+Brewing and flavoring your own kombucha is a fun and rewarding process.
+Get started with some fermentation books and experiment with your favorite flavors.
 Happy brewing!